apache/metron/metron-deployment/amazon-ec2/README.md

   - Python 2.7.11
   - Maven 3.3.9

 Any platform that supports these tools is suitable, but the following instructions cover only Mac OS X.  The easiest means of installing these tools on a Mac is to use the excellent [Homebrew](http://brew.sh/) project.
+Also, install the Python library `boto` and its dependencies.

 1. Install Homebrew by running the following command in a terminal.
 Refer to the  [Homebrew](http://brew.sh/) home page for the latest installation instructions.